nordquip/sousms/doc/TradeEngineInterfaces.md

 ### Returns
 * Stock symbol or error message

-## ID  IGetStockPrice
+## getCurrentPrice(stockSymbol)
 Written By NCHelix (Jeremy Barnes)

-### Actors
-* User Interface
-* Database/Stock Market

 ### Description
+This Procedure will:
-* Query stock price for a single logged in user.
+*Return the current stock price for a given stock symbol

-### Preconditions
-* User is logged in.

-### Post Conditions
-* Success: Displays the stock price
-* Failure: Error Message

 ### Input Parameters
-* Stock Symbol -- String of the stock symbol user is requesting a price for.
+* stockSymbol - String representation of Stock symbol.

 ### Returns
-* The price of the specified stock, or an error message.
+* Success: Returns a double representing the current price of the given stock
+* Failure: Invalid stock symbol.